Song Lengths Side-by-side box-and-whisker plots can be used to co... | Channels for Pearson+

 1

 Step 1: Observe the box-and-whisker plots for both concerts.
-The Punk Rock Concert has song lengths ranging from 177 seconds (minimum) to 240 seconds (maximum), while the Jazz Concert has song lengths ranging from 200 seconds (minimum) to 390 seconds (maximum).
+The Punk Rock Concert has a box that is more compact, indicating less variation in song lengths.
+The Jazz Concert has a wider box and longer whiskers, suggesting greater variation in song lengths.

-Step 2: Compare the interquartile ranges (IQRs) of the two concerts.
-The Punk Rock Concert has an IQR from 200 seconds (Q1) to 220 seconds (Q3), while the Jazz Concert has an IQR from 224 seconds (Q1) to 288 seconds (Q3).
-This indicates that Jazz songs tend to be longer on average.
+Step 2: Describe the shape of the distribution for the Punk Rock Concert.
+The box is relatively small, and the whiskers are short, indicating that the data is tightly clustered around the median.
+This suggests a more consistent song length.

-Step 3: Analyze the medians of the two data sets.
-The median for the Punk Rock Concert is 210 seconds, while the median for the Jazz Concert is 275 seconds.
-This further supports that Jazz songs are generally longer.
+Step 3: Describe the shape of the distribution for the Jazz Concert.
+The box is wider, and the whiskers are longer, indicating that the data is more spread out.
+This suggests a greater range of song lengths.

-Step 4: Consider the maximum song lengths.
-The longest song in the Punk Rock Concert is 240 seconds, whereas the longest song in the Jazz Concert is 390 seconds.
-This suggests that the Jazz Concert likely lasted longer due to longer individual songs.
+Step 4: Compare the interquartile ranges (IQR) of both concerts.
+The IQR for the Punk Rock Concert is from 200 to 220 seconds, which is 20 seconds.
+The IQR for the Jazz Concert is from 224 to 288 seconds, which is 64 seconds.
+This confirms that the Jazz Concert has more variation in song lengths.

-Step 5: Conclude that the Jazz Concert likely lasted longer because its songs have higher medians, a wider range, and longer maximum song lengths compared to the Punk Rock Concert.
+Step 5: Compare the overall range of song lengths.
+The range for the Punk Rock Concert is from 177 to 240 seconds, which is 63 seconds.
+The range for the Jazz Concert is from 200 to 390 seconds, which is 190 seconds.
+This further supports that the Jazz Concert has greater variation in song lengths.

 Verified video answer for a similar problem: